RichardLitt/acanthis/about.md

 ## Archival

 This site is intended to be a permanent record.
-All archives of this site will be made available through Archive.org.
-Discussions are underway to archive it at Te Herenga Waka Victoria University of Wellington.
+All archives of this site will be made available through archive.org, and all posts are archived by the National Libray of New Zealand.

 This site is not affiliated with any company, organization, product, or institution.
 It is not an advertisement website.
 It is not a personal blog.
 For all intents and purposes, this journal is published in Aotearoa New Zealand.

 ### DOIs